fyngyrz/gifanimcplusplus/README.md

 memory manager, this code has been through rigorous memory behavior validation inside my
 [iToolBox Project,](http://ourtimelines.com/itdoc/intro.html)
-and so I have good reason to I think you can confidently trust it to be memory-safe.
+and so I have good reason to think you can confidently trust it to be memory-safe.